kubevirt/user-guide/docs/operations/containerized_data_importer.md

 ## Create a VirtualMachineInstance

-To create a `VirtualMachinInstance` from a DataVolume, you can execute the
+To create a `VirtualMachineInstance` from a DataVolume, you can execute the
 following:

     cat <<EOF | kubectl apply -f -